Lind-Project/lind_project/tests/ipc_performance/inet/README.md

 # INET poll performance tests

 This test compares the performance of poll syscalls in a INET TCP ping pong program.
 There is a pinger process in the child fork and a ponger process in the parent, both the processes perform ping pong using INET TCP sockets.
+The times are compared between lind and native.

 ## Instructions to run test